Relationship Between Department of Justice Attorneys and Persons on Whose Behalf the United States Brings Suits Under the Fair Housing Act

 Section 205 does not preclude several other kinds of communications between the Department and NAAUSA or similar associations.
 The Department is not precluded from dealing with individual AUSAs or groups of AUSAs in their official capacities on matters affecting AUSAs, even if those AUSAs are coincidentally members of NAAUSA.
 Nor does section 205 place any restrictions on representatives who are not current federal employees, such as NAAUSA’s executive director or former AUSAs no longer employed by the government.
 Finally, discussions of broad policy directed towards a large and diverse group of persons would be permissible under the statute.

-The Department of Justice rules regulating such testimony are consistent with the First Amendment.
-Those rules require that the AUSA make it clear that he or she is not speaking for the Department, avoid using or permitting the use of his or her official title or position in connection with the testimony (except as one of several biographical details), and comply with rules on the protection of confidential information.
+The Department’s rules regulating such testimony are consistent with the First Amendment.
+Those rules require that the AUSA make it clear that he or she is not speaking for the Department, avoid using or permitting the use of his or her official title or position in connection with the testimony (except as one of several biographical details), and comply with rules on the protection of confidential information

 The President possessed the legal authority to deploy United States Armed Forces into Haiti.

-The planned deployment accorded with the sense of Congress, satisfied the requirements of the War Powers Resolution, and was not a “war” with the meaning of the Constitution.
+The planned deployment accorded with the sense of Congress, satisfied the requirements of the War Powers Resolution, and was not a “war” within the meaning of the Constitution.